PayPal-backed money lender Tala raises $110M to enter India – TechCrunch

 According to World Bank, more than 2 billion people globally have limited access to financial services and working capital.
 For these people, many of whom live in India, securing a small size loan is extremely challenging as they don’t have a credit score.

 In recent years, several major digital payment platforms in India including Paytm and MobiKwik have started to offer small-sized loans to users.
 Traditional banks are still lagging to serve this segment, industry executives say.
-(Outside India, Tala competes with Branch, a five-year-old San Francisco based startup that has raised more than $170 million to date and earlier this year inked a deal with Visa.)
+(Outside India, Tala competes with Branch, a five-year-old San Francisco-based startup that has raised more than $170 million to date and earlier this year inked a deal with Visa.)

 Tala goes a step further and takes liability for any unpaid returns, Siroya said.
 More than 90% of Tala users pay back their loan in 20 to 30 days and are recurring customers, she added.